-For example, a study in over 10,000 adults determined that smokers with the highest blood levels of alpha-carotene and beta-cryptoxanthin had a 46% and 61% lower risk of dying from lung cancer, respectively, than non-smokers with the lowest intake of these nutrients (15).
+For example, a study in more than 10,000 adults found that smokers with the highest blood levels of alpha carotene and beta cryptoxanthin had a 46% and 61% lower risk of dying from lung cancer, respectively, than nonsmokers with the lowest intake of these nutrients (

-What’s more, test-tube studies demonstrate that retinoids may inhibit the growth of certain cancer cells, such as bladder, breast and ovarian cancer (16).
+What’s more, test-tube studies demonstrate that retinoids may inhibit the growth of certain cancer cells, such as bladder, breast, and ovarian cancer cells (

 Vitamin A is essential for both male and female reproduction because it plays a role in sperm and egg development.

-It’s also critical for placental health, fetal tissue development and maintenance, as well as fetal growth (8).
+It’s also critical for placental health, fetal tissue development and maintenance, and fetal growth (

 Vitamin A impacts immune health by stimulating responses that protect your body from illnesses and infections.

-Vitamin A is involved in the creation of certain cells, including B- and T-cells, which play central roles in immune responses that guard against disease.
+Vitamin A is involved in the creation of certain cells, including B cells and T cells, which play central roles in immune responses that guard against disease.

-Summary Vitamin A positively impacts health by keeping oxidative stress in check, boosting your immune system and protecting against certain diseases.
+Vitamin A positively affects health by keeping oxidative stress in check, boosting your immune system, and protecting against certain diseases.

-Though vitamin A deficiency is rare in developed countries like the US, it’s common in developing countries, as these populations may have limited access to food sources of preformed vitamin A and provitamin A carotenoids.
+Though vitamin A deficiency is rare in developed countries such as the United States, it’s common in developing countries, where populations may have limited access to food sources of preformed vitamin A and provitamin A carotenoids.

 Vitamin A deficiency can lead to severe health complications.

-Additionally, vitamin A deficiency raises the risk of anemia and death in pregnant women and negatively impacts the fetus by slowing growth and development (20).
+Additionally, research has found that vitamin A deficiency raises the risk of anemia and death in pregnant women and negatively impacts the fetus by slowing growth and development (

-Certain groups such as premature infants, people with cystic fibrosis and pregnant or breastfeeding women in developing countries are more at risk of vitamin A deficiency (23).
+Certain groups — such as premature infants, people with cystic fibrosis, and pregnant or breastfeeding people in developing countries — are more at risk of vitamin A deficiency (25).

-Summary Vitamin A deficiency can lead to blindness, increased infection risk, pregnancy complications and skin issues.
+Vitamin A deficiency can lead to blindness, increased infection risk, pregnancy complications, and skin issues.